Rare football clash between Poynette, Pardeeville canceled due to COVID-19 issue

 “We tried to reschedule the game for Saturday due to COVID, but were unable to get it to work,” new Poynette athletic director Melissa Paynter wrote in an email to the Daily Register.

-Paynter did not initially clarify why the rescheduled date was no longer feasible.
+Paynter did not initially clarify why the rescheduled date was no longer feasible, but later confirmed the cancellation stems from the Pumas being considered close contacts.

+According to Paynter, a player from Howards Grove, who Poynette beat last week, 23-22, has tested positive for COVID-19, making the Pumas close contacts.

 The game would have been the first meeting between the Bulldogs and Pumas since they last met in a WIAA Division 5 Level 1 playoff game in 2009.
 The Columbia County schools separated by just 14 miles haven’t played in the regular season since 2000 at the earliest.